andywiecko/Majoranapp/DEVELOPER_GUIDE.md

 - `static const std::string name` term ID used e.g. for input scripts;
 - `static constexpr size_t locality` number of sites related to the term.

-To implement term of the Hamiltonian, one needs to use `Hamiltonian<T>` member function `.InsertBlock`, which has the following syntax
+To implement the term of the Hamiltonian, one needs to use the `Hamiltonian<T>` member function `.InsertBlock`, which has the following syntax

 ```c++
 ham.InsertBlock(gamma1, site1, gamma2, site2, value);
 ```

-where `gamma1` is the first gamma in the term and `site` is corresponding site number to the `gamma1`.
+where `gamma1` is the first gamma in the term and the `site` is corresponding site number to the `gamma1`.
-`gamma2` and `site2` is the second operator defined in term.
+`gamma2` and `site2` is the second operator defined in the term.
 `value` is potential value of the term excluding imaginary unit i (imaginary unit is implied).
 `gamma1` and `gamma2` are `enum class` for Majorana operator enumeration